OCHHQ/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Incident Overview

-On [Date], our password manager service experienced a significant outage due to a database overload.
+On 16-08-2024, our password manager service experienced a significant outage due to a database overload.
 The outage started at 10:01 GMT+1 and ended at 11:45 GMT+1, lasting a total of 1 hour and 44 minutes.
 During this time, the application was completely unavailable for 30 minutes (from 10:30 GMT+1 to 11:00 GMT+1).
 Approximately 500 users were affected.

 ## Root Cause Analysis